navidrome/website/content/en/docs/Installation/docker.md

 ### Customization
+- The `user` argument should ideally reflect the `UID:GID` of the owner of the music library to avoid permission issues.
+For testing purpose you could omit this directive, but as a rule of thumb you should not run a production container as `root`.
-- Remeber to change the `volumes` paths to point to your local paths. `/data` is where Navidrome will store its DB and cache, `/music` is where your music files are stored.
+- Remember to change the `volumes` paths to point to your local paths. `/data` is where Navidrome will store its DB and cache, `/music` is where your music files are stored.
 - [Configuration options](/docs/usage/configuration-options/) can be customized with environment variables as needed.
 For `docker-compose` just add them to the `environment` section or the yml